CMSgov/bcda-static-site/_pages/access-claims-data.md

 #### Response example

-You’ll receive the requested data as FHIR resources in NDJSON format.
+By default, you’ll receive the requested data as FHIR resources in NDJSON format.
 Each resource will appear as a separate, labeled file.

 1. [Explanation of Benefit](https://bcda.cms.gov/assets/data/ExplanationOfBenefit.ndjson)
 2. [Patient](https://bcda.cms.gov/assets/data/Patient.ndjson)